Table of Contents

 First of all, we would like to inform you that there is a difference between ‘rescinding’ and ‘terminating’ a distribution contract under Dutch law.
 We often see this terminology used interchangeably in commercial practice, but there are differences.
 Always be cautious about ‘terminating’ a distribution agreement, because that means you are saying less from a legal point of view.
 It can mean a dissolution as well as a termination.

 In a nutshell: when dissolving a distribution agreement, a contracting party fails to perform as required and it is therefore justified to part from each other.
 A party then ‘dissolves’ the distribution agreement.
-When terminating a distribution agreement, you must respect the contractual grounds for termination or the period of time set for (regular) termination, whether or not by proposing additional (punitive) damages.
+When terminating a distribution agreement, you must respect the contractual grounds for termination or the period of time set for (regular) termination, whether by proposing additional (punitive) damages.

-REQUIREMENTS FOR TERMINATING A DISTRIBUTION AGREEMENT IN the Netherlands
+TERMINATING A DISTRIBUTION contract IN the Netherlands

 In principle, several elements play a role in whether a long-term contract, such as a distribution agreement, can and may be terminated.
 Conditions with the termination of a distribution agreement in the Netherlands may also be attached.
 As a rule, a distribution agreement should be considered as able to be terminated.
 That is the starting point at all times.
 However, in the Netherlands, it is also required to be considered whether the termination is socially acceptable.
 In other words, the so-called “requirements of reasonableness and fairness” may – in line with established case law, the nature and contents of the contract and, the circumstances of the case – entail that termination is only possible if there is a sufficiently compelling reason.